 A particular region on chromosome 15 plays a major role in eye color.
 Within this region, there are two genes located very close together: OCA2 and HERC2.
 The protein produced from the OCA2 gene, known as the P protein, is involved in the maturation of melanosomes, which are cellular structures that produce and store melanin.
 The P protein therefore plays a crucial role in the amount and quality of melanin that is present in the iris.
 Several common variations (polymorphisms) in the OCA2 gene reduce the amount of functional P protein that is produced.
 Less P protein means that less melanin is present in the iris, leading to blue eyes instead of brown in people with a polymorphism in this gene.

 A region of the nearby HERC2 gene known as intron 86 contains a segment of DNA that controls the activity (expression) of the OCA2 gene, turning it on or off as needed.
-At least one polymorphism in this area of the HERC2 gene has been shown to reduce the expression of OCA2, which leads to less melanin in the iris and lighter-colored eyes.
+At least one polymorphism in this area of the HERC2 gene has been shown to reduce the expression of OCA2 and decrease P protein production, leading to less melanin in the iris and lighter-colored eyes.

 Several other genes play smaller roles in determining eye color.
 Some of these genes are also involved in skin and hair coloring.
 Genes with reported roles in eye color include ASIP, IRF4, SLC24A4, SLC24A5, SLC45A2, TPCN2, TYR, and TYRP1.
 The effects of these genes likely combine with those of OCA2 and HERC2 to produce a continuum of eye colors in different people.